share this post

 Below are my answers to your most frequent questions about this mashed cauliflower recipe.

-Can I Add Cheese To Cauliflower Mash?
+Can I Make Dairy-Free Cauliflower Mash?

 Can I Use A Potato Masher?

 If you don’t have a food processor or immersion blender, this recipe turns into a lovely mash using forks or a potato masher.
+The texture will be more grainy, and less smooth but still delicious.

 Mashed Cauliflower Recipe